 The data have identified contaminants of concern.
 A "contaminant of concern" is a hazardous waste that is sufficiently present in frequency and concentration in the environment to require evaluation for remedial action.
 Not all contaminants identified on the property are contaminants of concern.
 The nature and extent of contamination and environmental media requiring action are summarized in Exhibit A. Additionally, the RI Report contains a full discussion of the data.
-The contaminants of concern identified for this site are:
+The contaminant(s) of concern identified for this Operable Unit at this site is/are:

-TETRACHLOROETHENE (PCE) TRICHLOROETHENE (TCE)
+tetrachloroethene (PCE) trichloroethene (TCE)